ignaciomarvinjohn/uet4rec/README.md

 - Others: numpy, pandas, tqdm

 ## Dataset
 You can download our sample dataset from this [link](https://drive.google.com/drive/folders/1Oc10Y51UlaoT02l77IMheu9v6oQ0R-BZ?usp=sharing).
-The current code version only supports training.
-We will upload validation and test datasets once the updated version is uploaded.
 Take note that this dataset is under the [**CC BY-NC-ND 4.0**](https://creativecommons.org/licenses/by-nc-nd/4.0/) license.
 Any violation is punishable by law.

-If you want to create your custom dataset, you can make a pandas pickle file in this format:
+If you want to create your custom training dataset, you can make a pandas pickle file in this format:
 - current_state (list(int)): contains the sequence input for the current state
 - next_state (list(int)): contains the sequence input for the next state
 - action (int): item selected by the user in the current state to transition to the next state